 Problem Escalation

 Critical problems are escalated for immediate attention and resolution.
 The escalation must be performed to ensure that the proper resources have been assigned to resolve the problem in a timely manner.
-The guidelines are based on the severity level of the problem.
-If the resolution target is exceeded for a given severity level, then it is raised to the next level.
+The guidelines are based on the criticality level of the problem.
+If the resolution target is exceeded for a given criticality level, then it is raised to the next level.

 For escalation contacts and time frames, refer to the Service Level Agreement (SLA).